Medically reviewed by Kristin Hall, FNP

 In addition to fever, stress is also a known cause of telogen effluvium.
 If you’re stressed as a result of the pandemic, whether due to the virus itself or the effects it has on your life, this may also contribute to hair shedding and temporary hair loss.

-While COVID-19 doesn’t cause male pattern baldness, some research has shown that men with male pattern baldness may have a higher risk of experiencing severe COVID-19 symptoms.
+COVID-19 doesn’t cause male pattern baldness.
+Early in the COVID-19 pandemic, a variety of studies suggested that men with male pattern baldness may have a higher risk of experiencing severe COVID-19 symptoms.

 For example, one small-scale study from May of 2020 found that 67 percent of people admitted to hospital with COVID-19 showed signs of pattern hair loss.